Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Introduction

-Let $W=\psi-c_1x$.
-Then $\psi$ and $W$ have the same regularity near $x=0$.
-We consider the Dirichlet boundary value problem for $W$.
-We employ the approach in Bae-Chen-Feldman \cite{bcm} to analyze the features of equation \eqref{1.10} and prove the $C^{1,\alpha}$-regularity of solutions of the shock diffraction problem in the elliptic region up to the part $\overline{\Gamma_{\text{sonic}}}\backslash P_1$ of the sonic shock.
+in the $(x,y)-$coordinates, which is specified in \S 5, defined near $\Gamma_{\text{sonic}}$ such that $\Gamma_{\text{sonic}}$ becomes a segment on $\{x=0\}$, with the form plus ``small" terms, since $\rho$ and $\psi$ have the same regularity in $\Omega$.
+Then we employ the approach in Bae-Chen-Feldman \cite{bcm} to analyze the features of equation \eqref{1.10} and prove the $C^{1,\alpha}$-regularity of solutions of the shock diffraction problem in the elliptic region up to part $\overline{\Gamma_{\text{sonic}}}\backslash P_1$ of the sonic shock.
 As a corollary, we establish that the $C^{0,1}-$regularity is actually optimal across the sonic boundary $\Gamma_{\text{sonic}}$ from the elliptic region $\Omega$ to the hyperbolic region of state (1), that is, the optimal regularity at the degenerate elliptic boundary.

 We remark that the existence problem for a shock interaction with the right cornered wedge (90-degree) was studied by Kim \cite{e}, in which some important features and behavior of solutions have been exhibited.
 As far as we have known, for the shock diffraction by a convex cornered wedges whose angles are between $-\pi$ and $0$ in compressible fluid flow, no rigorous complete global mathematical results have been available, since the early work by Bargman \cite{Bargman}, Lighthill \cite{Lighthill1,Lighthill2}, Fletcher-Taub-Bleakney \cite{FTB}, and Fletcher-Weimer-Bleakney \cite{FWB}.
 The results established in this paper is the first rigorous complete mathematical results through the nonlinear wave system for the global existence and optimal regularity of solutions of shock diffraction by any convex cornered wedge.